paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

 #### Publishing Markdown Files
 - **Overview**: Display Markdown files as published web pages using Docsify-This.
 This allows for presentation and styling of web content.
-- **Activity**: Publish a Markdown file as a web page using Docsify-This.net.
+- **Activity**: Publish a Markdown file of your choice as a web page using Docsify-This.net.
 - **Resources**:
   - [Docsify⁠–⁠This.net](https://docsify-this.net)
   - [Publishing with Docsify⁠–⁠This Guide](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/publishing-with-docsify-this/main&sidebar=true&browser-tab-title=Markdown%20Publishing%20with%20Docsify-This&edit-link=https://github.com/hibbitts-design/publishing-with-docsify-this/blob/main/README.md&edit-link-text=Suggest%20an%20Edit%20for%20this%20Page&maxLevel=3&coverpage=_coverpage.md&zoom-images=true&dark-mode=true)